devcontainers/spec/proposals/consolidate-merged-lifecycle-hook-schema.md

 The [reference implementation](https://github.com/devcontainers/cli) includes a 'read-configuration' command that can be used to resolve a fully merged configuration from a given `devcontainer.json`.

-Implementing tools should follow the [documented merging logic](https://containers.dev/implementors/spec/#merge-logic) and output a `devcontainer.json` that represents the resolved configuration.

 Special cases are detailed below.

 ### B1.
 The `entrypoint` property